seyfal/3DCVAE/README.md

 A Three-Dimensional Convolutional Variational Autoencoder (3D-CVAE) for automated anomaly detection in Electron Energy Loss Spectroscopy Spectrum Imaging (EELS-SI) data.

+> **Note**: This repository is currently being populated with features from the original project.
+New sections and functionalities will be added as they are ported and documented.
+Star or watch the repository to stay updated with new additions.

 ![CVAE Architecture](docs/assets/CVAE.drawio.png)
 *3D-CVAE architecture*

 ## Table of Contents

-The repository is still being populated with the features from the original project.
-New sections will be created as the features are ported to this repository.

 - [Introduction](#introduction)
     - [What is EELS-SI?](#what-is-eels-si)